World Leaders Condemn Russian Decision On Ukraine

 Move ‘won’t go unanswered’: Biden, Macron, Scholz

-The leaders of France, Germany and the United States condemned Putin’s move as a “clear breach” of the Minsk peace agreements.
+The leaders of France, Germany and the United States condemn Putin’s move as a “clear breach” of the Minsk peace agreements.

-French President Emmanuel Macron, German Chancellor Olaf Scholz and US President Joe Biden agreed that “this step will not go unanswered”, the German chancellery said in a statement published following their conversation.
+French President Emmanuel Macron, German Chancellor Olaf Scholz and US President Joe Biden agree that “this step will not go unanswered”.

-READ ALSO: Putin Orders Russian Military To Act As ‘Peacekeepers’ In Ukraine Regions

-UN chief Antonio Guterres said Russia’s decision amounted to “a violation of the territorial integrity and sovereignty of Ukraine and inconsistent with the principles of the Charter of the United Nations”.
+United Nations chief Antonio Guterres says Russia’s decision amounts to “a violation of the territorial integrity and sovereignty of Ukraine and inconsistent with the principles of the Charter of the United Nations”.

 France calls for emergency UN meeting